DashboardCode/BsMultiSelect/README.md

 ### Known issues
 * Tested only for IE11, Chrome 66, Edge 42/17, IPhone Safari; Browser should support flexbox (IE 9 doesn't);

-* dropdown options list could be too long if your filter is weak (and items number is not configurable); there are no scroller (but you can add it).

 * no 'smart tracking' of dynamic changes in options/data - after changes in data you need to call 'Update/UpdateData' method manually (this is actally not an issue, but desing decision); also you can't update concreate option (wait for `UpdateDataItem` in future versions).
 Detach/attach should be used if you have changed plugin styling parameters or RTL dinamically;

 * no "X selected" message on filter's dropdown;